neuro-inc/neuro-cli/neuro-cli/docs/storage.md

 neuro storage df [OPTIONS] [PATH]
 ```

-Show current storage usage or storage usage of which path is a part.
+Show current storage usage.

+If `PATH` is specified, show storage usage of
+which path is a part.

 #### Options